 I hope you find the story as interesting and moving as I did.

 My first book, as a counsellor, is on the death of a child and how it impacts parents and siblings.
 You will see this in the publications section of this site.
 I do not make any profit from this book, and those bereaved of children find it very useful.
 The book explores in a simple way the impact of our thirteen-year-old child’s death and how we coped with it over many years.
 Some of the details are taken from diaries we kept.
 Losing a child is immensely painful, but ultimately we can cope well with it.
 If you have lost a child, I am very sorry, and I hope this book will help you.
-It is titled When a Child Dies.
-Footsteps of a Grieving Family (2008).
+It is titled Death of a Child.
+Our journey from hopelessness to hope, from despair to peace.

 As I continued on my new journey of counselling and changed from history writing, I decided my next book would be on abuse, because that is what I met every day in my counselling clinic.
 Abusive people can be equally named bullies, controllers and narcissists.
 The book is titled Abuse.
 Domestic Violence, Workplace and School Bullying (2011).
 About 30% of people have this controlling trait and they make life miserable for their targets.
 They emotionally, if not physically, imprison them.
 I wrote this book because people do not really understand what abuse is, and confuse it with domestic violence, which is only one form of abuse.
 In recent years the term coercive control is mentioned and that is separate from domestic violence, although they are still confused in peoples minds.
 The use of the word gaslighting is now frequently used, either in terms of intimate relationships or in the political world where the truth is mangled by extreme-right politicians, and in intimate relationships the victims doubt their sanity.
 The book explores the importance of boundaries.
 It is fundamental to build good boundaries to combat abuse, but it is not easy, because abusive people ignore boundaries and have a sense of entitlement that they can do what they wish.
 The book looks at the different types of abuse – physical, emotional/psychological, verbal, sexual and financial, and mentions spiritual abuse.
 Most importantly it examines boundaries, the abusive personality, remaining or leaving an abusive relationship, and what happens when you leave such a relationship.